Integrator Security

 Regardless of WHO is logged into the Jedox system, if they are allowed to use this particular connection, they will have access to any data and applications on the Power BI end that are allowed by the connection-specified credentials.

 For example, if you have a large number of users who are not Jedox experts, you may have a small team (or a consultant) who defines a single connection, using purposefully defined Power BI login credentials, to allow that large group of users to access Power BI data from Jedox Suite.
-Equally, you could specify multiple connections, each using different credentials, and each restricted to a smaller subset of your users.
-(That subset could be as small as one single user.)
+Equally, you could specify multiple connections, each using different credentials, and each restricted to a smaller Subset of your users.
+(That Subset could be as small as one single user.)

 However, there are two additional levels of control available to the customer, based on two storage locations mentioned above: